-- Terms, conditions and deadlines for the market disclosure of the details of such transactions; - A prohibition on the individuals listed above from undertaking transactions during the following periods of the year ("blackout periods"): (i) during the 30 days prior to the date scheduled for the approval of the draft financial statements; (ii) during the 30 days prior to the date scheduled for approving the interim statements; and (iii) during the 30 days prior to the date scheduled for approving the interim statements; and (iii) during the 30 days prior to the date scheduled for approving the interim statements; and (iii) during the 30 days prior to the date scheduled for approving the interim statements; and (iii) during the 30 days prior to the date scheduled for approving the interim report on operations as at 31 March and 30 September.
+- Terms, conditions and deadlines for the market disclosure of the details of such transactions; - A prohibition on the individuals listed above from undertaking transactions during the following periods of the year (the "black out periods"): (i) during the 30 days prior to the date scheduled for the approval of the draft financial statements; (ii) during the 30 days prior to the date scheduled for approving the interim statements; and (iii) during the 30 days prior to the date scheduled for approving the interim report on operations as at March 31 and September 30.

 The Market Abuse Guidelines were further reviewed and updated by the Board in July 2020.
 In particular, the first document was renamed the "Management and public disclosure of Inside Information and maintenance and updating of the relative Registers" Guideline (while the second maintained its original name of "Internal Dealing" Guideline) and the provisions contained therein were completed by a more detailed operating procedure.
-The main innovation concerned the establishment, next to the "insider register", of the "register of significant information", with the aim of providing the Company with a tool - in line with CONSOB's instructions and established market practice among companies comparable with Poste Italiane in terms of size and organisational complexity - that is useful for (i) segregating significant information in a timely manner and in advance, i.e. information that does not yet have the characteristics of inside information but is potentially likely to become such at a later date, and (ii) ensuring the confidentiality of such information.
+The main innovation concerned the establishment, next to the "insider register", of the "register of significant information", with the aim of providing the Company with a tool - in line with CONSOB's instructions and established market practice among companies comparable with Poste Italiane in terms of size and organizational complexity - that is useful for (i) segregating significant information in a timely manner and in advance, i.e. information that does not yet have the characteristics of inside information but is potentially likely to become such at a later date, and (ii) ensuring the confidentiality of such information.

-The "Management and public disclosure of Inside Information and maintenance and updating of the relative Registers" Guideline and the "Guidelines on Internal Dealing" may be consulted by the public on the Company's website (www.posteitaliane.it).
+The "Management and public disclosure of Inside Information and maintenance and updating of the relative Registers" Guideline and the "Internal Dealing" Guideline may be consulted by the public on the Company's website (www.posteitaliane.it).

-15. Remarks on the letter dated 3 December 2021 of the Chair of the Corporate Governance Committee
+15. Remarks on the letter dated January 25, 2023 of the Chair of the Corporate Governance Committee

-With regard to the recommendations made by the Chair of the Corporate Governance Committee in a letter dated 3 December 2021, it is the Company's belief that the way its corporate governance is structured and the overall approach that it follows, as set forth in detail in this Report, assure substantive compliance with the recommendations in question, also in terms of the provisions of the Governance Code that took full effect in FY 2021.
+With regard to the recommendations made by the Chair of the Corporate Governance Committee in a letter dated January 25, 2023, it is the Company's belief that the way its corporate governance is structured and the overall approach that it follows, as set forth in detail in this Report, assure substantive compliance with the recommendations in question, also in terms of the provisions of the Governance Code which was fully applied first in FY 2021.